 Applicants offered Admission receive an offer shortly after the Open House.
 However, offers of admission can be extended at any time before April 15.

-Individuals may reapply if not admitted in a given year.
+Individuals not admitted in a given year may reapply in a future cycle.